mohammedasobur/mohammedasobur/README.md

 I'm a **Creative Full-Stack Developer** and **Tech Entrepreneur** based in Ghana 🇬🇭.
 I specialize in building smart, scalable, and human-centered software products using the **MERN stack** (MongoDB, Express.js, React.js, Node.js) and other modern technologies.

-I build tools and platforms that solve real problems — from AI-powered systems and voting platforms to inclusive tech solutions and innovative business applications.
+I build tools and platforms that solve real problems — inclusive tech solutions and innovative business applications.

 ---